xxao/linque/README.md

 ### Set Operations

-- [distinct](#distinct): Produces new sequence by selecting distinct items by using default comparer.
-- [distinct_by](#distinct_bykey): Produces new sequence by selecting distinct items by using specified item's key.
+- [distinct](#distinctkey): Produces new sequence by selecting distinct items by using default comparer or specified item's key.
-- [exclude](#excludeitems): Produces new sequence by excluding specified items by using default comparer.
-- [exclude_by](#exclude_byitems-key): Produces new sequence by excluding specified items by using selected item's key.
+- [exclude](#excludeitems-key): Produces new sequence by excluding specified items by using default comparer or selected item's key.
-- [intersect](#intersectitems): Produces new sequence of shared unique items by using default comparer.
-- [intersect_by](#intersect_byitems-key): Produces new sequence of shared unique items by using selected item's key.
+- [intersect](#intersectitems-key): Produces new sequence of shared unique items by using default comparer or selected item's key.
-- [union](#unionitems): Produces new sequence of unique items by using default comparer.
-- [union_by](#union_byitems-key): Produces new sequence of unique items by using selected item's key.
+- [union](#unionitems-key): Produces new sequence of unique items by using default comparer or selected item's key.

 ### Converting Operations